arendst/Tasmota/README.md

 - Support CHIRP moisture sensor.
 - Report total UPTIME (seconds) between two deepsleep cycle.
 This allows to see uptime, even if connect was not successfull or there was a reboot.
 Using RTC memory to ensure correct uptime
 - Added support of "counterdevider[1..MAX_COUNTERS]" (serial and MQTT command), to count only the 1 count every counterdeviderX impulses (max 65.000 impulses = 1 count, default 1s).
+- Added Support for Shutter use-Case.
+In this case two relays are paired into one switch.
+Based on the value on the first relay the second relay will set automatically.
+Use Setoption14 and Setoption31 to set it.
+See Wiki

 ## Sonoff-Tasmota